 Visitors can ask the whale scientists any questions that they have by writing a ‘postcard to a scientist’ and can follow the @DundeeSciWhales twitter account to see their questions answered.
 This will give the researchers an opportunity to understand what people know and think about whales.

-The exhibition, which is free and open to everyone to attend, is a collaboration between the University of St Andrews and the Dundee Science Centre, with additional funding support from the Royal Society.
+The exhibition is a collaboration between the University of St Andrews and the Dundee Science Centre, with additional funding support from the Royal Society.
+Entrance is included in standard admission prices.

 Issued by the University of St Andrews Communications Office.Local community